-1.2 Scope of the LMP Application
+1.2 SCOPE OF THE LMP APPLICATION

-The LMP is required by the World Bank's Environmental and Social Framework (ESF) and its ESS2 on 'Labor and Working Conditions.'
+The LMP is required by the AIIB's ESF 2016 (as amended 2024) and its ESS1 on Environmental and Social Assessment and Management.
 Its scope encompasses:

 - Labor and contracts;

 - Management of workers;

 - Occupational Health and Safety; and

 - Access of information and grievance mechanisms.